material-components/material-components/README.md

 # Material Components: Shared Documentation and Policies

-Material Components for Android, iOS and the web help developers execute [Material Design](https://www.material.io) with modular and customizable UI components.
+Material Components for Android, iOS, web and Flutter help developers execute [Material Design](https://www.material.io) with modular and customizable UI components.
 Developed by a core team of engineers and UX designers at Google, these components enable a reliable development workflow to build beautiful and functional user experiences.

 This repo contains all common documentation for Material Components projects across the different platforms.